Sharper044/game-store/README.md

 * The site backend should treat the products and customer profile information as though it were pulled from a database.
 If you want to include a simple database that is fine, however, calling a JSON file is sufficient.
 * See [https://printandmail.byu.edu/laser](https://printandmail.byu.edu/laser) for an example of what a list of products and additional details when selecting a product might look like.
 Please note: you do not have to build anything as complex as that site.
 Products do not need to require any additional customization beyond selecting quantity.
 * The shopping cart should allow each customer to add or remove items and change item quantities.
 Shopping carts should be unique to each customer (if two people are visiting the site, they will each have their own shopping cart).
 * The customer profile page should include information about the customer (such as name, email).
 That information should be editable.
-Again, it is not necessary to include a database; reading from and writing to JSON files is sufficient.
+Again, it is not necessary to include a database; reading from and writing to JSON files is sufficient."

 I had hoped to finish the project in a week, but I did not have enough time available that week to do so.